WGLab/dragonstar2019/alignment/README.md

 will generate the statistics below
 ```
 SN      0       number of samples:      1
-SN      0       number of records:      1415
+SN      0       number of records:      2499
 SN      0       number of no-ALTs:      0
-SN      0       number of SNPs: 1249
+SN      0       number of SNPs: 1980
 SN      0       number of MNPs: 0
-SN      0       number of indels:       166
+SN      0       number of indels:       519
 SN      0       number of others:       0
-SN      0       number of multiallelic sites:   2
+SN      0       number of multiallelic sites:   26
-SN      0       number of multiallelic SNP sites:       0
+SN      0       number of multiallelic SNP sites:       2
 ```
-where there are 1249 snps and 166 indels among 1 millions bp region.
-The indels are less than 15 percentage of snps.
+where there are 1980 snps and 519 indels among 2 millions bp region.

 ```
 bcftools stats bwa.bcftools.call.vcf.gz | grep "TSTV"